floshin/acrolib/training/periodisation.md

 ## Endurance-focused progression

 An endurance-focused progression obviously makes sense most for endurance-athletes.
 Just as intensity and volume are of relevance for everyone to some degree, so is endurance, but in acrobatics it is not the main focus either.
-It is not our main goal e.g. to hold an element with the partner for an hour or to do 50 saltos in a row or to perform the entire routine for 10 times with no pause.
-We hold elements for 3 seconds and the routine is 2 minutes or 2,30 at most.
+It is not our main goal e.g. to hold an element with the partner for an hour or to do 50 saltos in a row or to perform the entire routine 10 times with no pause.
+We hold elements for 3 seconds and the routine takes 2 minutes or 2:30.

-## Other focuses
+## Technique-focused progression

-There is also the possibility to focus on frequency as a factor to improve or e.g. on endurance.
-They are of even less relevance for acrobatics.
+In acro the main focus lies on technique and artistry, on improving technical execution and artistic expression.
+The technical execution requires specific amounts of strength, of volume and intensity.
+There is, in theory, an optimal amount of strenght/intensity, an optimal amount of regularly/easily handable volume and there is an optimal amount of endurance.
+That doesn't mean that ever more strength, more volume and endurance might not be preferable, but there is a point at which we can clearly say that there is *enough* or ideally more than enough for what is needed, so as to be able to focus solely on the technical execution and the artistic expression.
+That is the theoretical goal.

 * Linear/Wavy Cycles vs. Steady State Cycles